ioccc-src/winner/next/register.md

 **NOTE**: For submissions with multiple authors, only one author needs to subscribe.

 <img src="../png/register.0_531x445-signup.png"
- alt="signup for a mailing list" width=531 height=445>
+ alt="signup for a mailing list screenshot" width=531 height=445>

 After clicking **((Next >>))**, you will be notified that you will receive an email:

 <img src="../png/register.1_633x163-verify.png"
- alt="verify your email notification" width=633 height=163>
+ alt="verify your email notification screenshot" width=633 height=163>